Jack-Stoetzel/COSC350/Lab02/README.md

     9 9 9 9 9 9 9 9 9

-## Task #7:
+## Task 7

 Write a script named task7.sh to calculating factorial of given number by using while loop.
 The shell accepts one integer argument as a parameter and calculates factorial and display the result.

-## Task #8:
+## Task 8

-Write a script named "task8.sh" to print given numbers sum of of all digit.
+Write a script named "task8.sh" to print given numbers sum of all digit.
 The shell accepts one integer argument as a parameter.
 Your program must check number of arguments is one.
-If number of argument is not one, your program must display error message and exit.
+If the number of arguments is not one, your program must display error message and exit.

 Ex.)